 Ask at reception or look online to see if there is another GP with an interest or background in mental health.
 You could arrange follow up appointments with them instead.

 You might be able to change your GP surgery.
-You can usually only join surgeries if they cover the area you live in.
-You do not need to tell them why you want to change.
+You do not need to tell your current GP surgery, or new GP surgery, why you want to change.